 (1) The District is comprised of almost all of six (6) counties (Langlade, Lincoln, Marathon, Menominee, Price, and Taylor) and parts of four (4) counties (Clark, Portage, Shawano, and Waupaca).
-Real property values are presented for Langlade, Lincoln, Marathon, Menominee, Price, and Taylor counties.
-These six counties comprise over 91% of the District's total equalized valuation.
+Real property values are presented for Langlade, Lincoln, Marathon, Menominee, Price, and Taylor counties comprise over 91% of the District's total equalized valuation.